sc2umich/documents/workshops/python_packaging/workshop.md

 Of course, if you dont have any components that need to be compiled, you have other options available too, but python will always use a wheel file first if it is available.

 Before we can build our package, we will first need to give a little extra information to python.
-The basic file needed is a `pyproject.toml` (toms obvious markup language) or a `setup.py` (older method), which will contain build information and meta data. `toml` is broken up into categories using brackets `[category 1]`, and in each category, settings can be specified.
+The basic file needed is a `pyproject.toml` (toms obvious, minimal language) or a `setup.py` (older method), which will contain build information and meta data. `toml` is broken up into tables using brackets `[category 1]`, and in each, key/value pairs can be specified to change settings.

     [project]
     name = "example_package_YOUR_USERNAME_HERE"
     version = "0.0.1"

+The important tables to define are:
+ - `[build-system]`: defines which "backend" build system and build dependencies you will used to create wheels
+ - `[project]`: Project metadata (e.g. author, name, versions supprted)
+ - `[project.optional-dependencies]`: additional dependencies (e.g. numpy) if the user wants to take advantage of special features (e.g. fast matmul).
+The standard dependencies will be located in the `[project]` table.

+Here is our minimum working example:

+    [build-system]
+    requires = ["hatchling"]
+    build-backend = "hatchling.build"

+    [project]
+    name = "geometry_[uniqname]"
+    version = "0.0.1"
+    authors = [
+    { name="your name", email="uniqname@umich.edu" },
+    ]
+    description = "A small example package"
+    requires-python = ">= your version"
+    classifiers = [
+        "Programming Language :: Python :: 3",
+        "Operating System :: OS Independent",
+    ]
+    license = "MIT"
+    dependencies = [
+        ...
+    ]

+Now that we have that basic information set up, python will know how to build our package, allowing it to make a wheel file and also a compressed folder of all of our source files (this is the other method of sharing code).
+First we need to install the build module from python.
+If you are on linux or macOS and didn't install from source, you might have to install pip separately (`apt install python3-pip`)

+    py -m pip install build
+    py -m build

+We did it!
+Now, we just need to install it, which requires the `wheel` package if you don't already have it.

+    py -m pip list
+    py -m pip install whl
+    py -m pip list

+Share the `wheel` and `tar.gz` with all your friends!
+They can install it in the same way.
+We can verify this works by running our previous test, and you will see that even if we delete our original source files, the test still passes!

+## Step 5 - Edit mode installation

+Snap, you made a mistake in your development and now you have to rebuild and reinstall the package.
+This can be a tedious process

+    py -m build
+    py -m pip install dist\geometry_jpavelka-0.0.1-py3-none-any.whl --force-reinstall

+Thankfully, there is an "edit mode", which is a much easier way to use an installed package without having to rebuild it constantly.
+To install your package in edit mode add the `-e` flag to your pip install with the target being the directory of the package

+    py -m pip install . -e

+Now, we can change the source files in the installed version of the package, which ideal for developement where updates, testing, and mistakes are cyclical.

+## Step 6 - uploading to a repository

+## Step 5 - Extra reading

+If you want to see a good standard for laying out scientific computing projects, check out [pyOpenSci](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html)

+    myPackageRepoName
+    ├── CHANGELOG.md               ┐
+    ├── CODE_OF_CONDUCT.md         │
+    ├── CONTRIBUTING.md            │
+    ├── docs                       │ Package documentation
+    │   └── index.md
+    │   └── ...                    │
+    ├── LICENSE                    │
+    ├── README.md                  ┘
+    ├── pyproject.toml             ] Package metadata and build configuration
+    ├── src                        ┐
+    │   └── myPackage              │
+    │       ├── __init__.py        │ Package source code
+    │       ├── moduleA.py         │
+    │       └── moduleB.py         ┘
+    └── tests                      ┐
+    └── ...                        ┘ Package tests

 ### scr layout vs flat layout